iron-fish/website/blog/2022-12-22-Year-in-Review.md

 ### Testnet Phase 2 and Ambassador Program

-- Phase 2 ended on November 15, 2022, with **25,000+** users on the leaderboard who contributed to the network.
+- Phase 2 ended on November 15, 2022, with **31,207+** users on the leaderboard who contributed to the network.
-- Since the start of Phase 2, the Iron Fish network has processed more than **39,000,000 shielded transactions** and over **126,000,000 zero-knowledge proofs** – more than any other blockchain testnet or mainnet that we know of!
+- Since the start of Phase 2, the Iron Fish network has processed **39,432,178** transactions (all shielded using zero-knowledge proofs, making Iron Fish *the largest processor of ZKPs ever*)
-- At its peak, the Iron Fish community hosted **11,000 concurrent nodes**, second only to Bitcoin’s 15,000 typical concurrent nodes.
+- At its peak, the Iron Fish community hosted **~11,000 concurrent nodes**, second only to Bitcoin’s 15,000 typical concurrent nodes.
-- The network regularly processed over **300,000 transactions/day**.
+- The network regularly processed over **200,000 transactions/day** on average.
 - We wound down our Ambassador Program and released [limited edition NFTs](https://ironfish.network/blog/2022/11/22/November-Community-Update) to participants.
 - [Phase 3 launch date](https://testnet.ironfish.network/about) finalized!